First commercial success for the Cargo Intelligent System

 To ensure the success of this ambitious project, MGI is deploying a dedicated team for FETIA.
 These functional and technical resources will support the PAP and port community with implementation, training and operation of the Polynesian Single Window FETIA.
 The project was officially launched in early July in Papeete with the port community and MGI teams.

 Dominique Lebreton, Audits, Projects and Marketing Director, underlined: “MGI is especially proud to be supporting the Papeete Port Authority over the next 10 years in their drive to digitalise processes in the port community.
 Collaboration between our two entities and the implementation of Ci5 will enable real-time goods tracking, paperless procedures and smoother data exchange between stakeholders.”

-The PAP has started its smart port transformation by fitting itself out with the Ci5 CCS building block for goods management.
+The PAP has started its smart port transformation by fitting itself out with the Ci5 PCS building block for goods management.
 Ci5 will be implemented at the end of the first half of 2019 and will connect all private and public players.
 The community has also expressed an interest in installing the Ci5 air module in the future.